axelarnetwork/axelar-core/pages/dev/axelarjs-sdk/token-transfer-dep-addr.md

 );
 ```

 Note: The destination address format is validated based on the destination chain.
 Make sure the destination address is a valid address on the destination chain.
-For instance, Osmosis with “osmo,” etc.
+For instance, Osmosis addresses begin with “osmo,” etc.

 Once the deposit address has been generated, the user can make a token transfer (on blockchain) to the deposit address.
 The transfer will be picked up by the Axelar network and relayed to the destination chain.